ibexa/documentation-developer/docs/users/passwords.md

 ![Protection against using breached passwords](password_breached.png)

 This rule checks the password against known password dumps by using the https://haveibeenpwned.com/ API.
-It does not check existing passwords, so it won't block login for anyone.
+It doesn't check existing passwords, so it won't block login for anyone.
 It applies only to new passwords when users change them.

 !!! note